-I’m sure you’ve heard us mention adding fabrics to “soften” a space before.
-(If not, you have now!)
-We know that things like a thicker rug, a knit blanket, or a throw pillow feel soft to the touch even without actually touching them.
+Adding fabrics can “soften” a space.
+We know that things like a thicker rug, a knit blanket, or a throw pillow feel soft even without actually touching them.
 It’s all about how textures make you feel, whether you are touching them or simply viewing them.

-Soft items rarely have strong, hard lines and so they visually imply a lot more of a flowing sensation as well.
-Curves “feel” softer than corners, after all, even on materials like wood or metals.
-And speaking of, we’ve referred to metal as an example of “cold” thus far, but it isn’t all the time.
+Soft items visually imply a flowing sensation.
+Curves “feel” softer than corners, even on materials like wood or metal.
+We’ve referred to metal as an example of “cold” thus far, but it isn’t all the time.
 Elements we associate with nature actually do help contribute to feeling more relaxed.

-If you want to bring in even more natural elements, plants are always a winning choice and they can even help clean your home’s air.
-If you don’t have a green thumb or just simply don’t want something that takes upkeep, go for imagery instead.
-Stagnant or gently flowing water (or calmer actual fountains) in studies connect people with feelings of calm and peace.
-Funny enough, so do stalks of corn or flower fields gently blowing in a light breeze.
-Even people who aren’t the outdoorsy-type associate nature elements with calming emotion.
+If you want to bring in even more natural elements, plants are always a winning choice, and they can even help clean your home’s air.
+If you don’t have a green thumb or don’t want something that requires upkeep, go for imagery instead.
+Stagnant or gently flowing water (or calmer actual fountains) connect people with feelings of calm and peace.

 When choosing rugs, keep in mind that the “fluffiness” of the rug, or the pile, actually matters.
 The higher the pile, the more we associate it with warmth and comfort.
 Think about very tight, low-pile carpet in offices – it’s meant to be easily cleaned, and you can tell by simply glancing at it that it’s not likely to feel wonderful under your bare feet.
 Even without skin touching a material, you can tell what kind of physical feeling it gives you just by looking.

-Don’t ignore your walls either.
-Where windows are available, the materials used to cover them can greatly affect a space.
+Don’t ignore your walls.
+The materials used to cover windows can greatly affect a space.
 Window treatments are especially important, as they control the light flow into any room and also set the mood based on the psychology of interior design.
-Light sheer curtains flow easily and break up the lines of the window, along with adding softness to the wall.
+Light sheer curtains flow easily and break up the window’s lines, adding softness to the wall.
 Many window coverings, including shades, come in a wide variety of fabrics and textures to create the feel you want in a space.

-If a wall needs some more help but there’s no window, decorations go a long way.
-We already mentioned photos of nature, but get creative and think about wooden frames, or even fabric tapestries or wall hangings.
+If a wall needs some more help, but there’s no window, decorations go a long way.
+We already mentioned nature photos, but get creative and think about wooden frames, fabric tapestries, or wall hangings.
 The possibilities are just as endless as people’s personal preferences.

 Whatever elements you choose, they can still fit in well with your preferred style.
-Subway tiles are incredibly popular, and because of the material they’re made of, they also reflect more light.
+Subway tiles are incredibly popular, and because of their material, they also reflect more light.
 Light plays a huge part in how we feel within a room.
-Lightbulbs come in a variety of temperatures, brightness and even styles.
+Lightbulbs come in a variety of temperatures, brightness, and styles.

-Overhead lighting sometimes can feel harsh, especially in the darker evening, so consider the addition of table or wall lamps.
-If an area like a kitchen or office feels dark, it’s more likely to also not help your mood when you need to work.
-Also very bright light casts dark shadows which can feel harsh as well, so soft fabrics over the windows can diffuse the light so it’s still plenty bright but not quite as harsh.
+Overhead lighting can sometimes feel harsh, especially in the evening, so consider the addition of table or wall lamps.
+If an area like a kitchen or office feels dark, it’s more likely to bring down your mood when you need to work.
+Also, very bright light casts dark shadows, which can also feel harsh, so soft fabrics over the windows can diffuse the light so that it’s still plenty bright but not quite as harsh.

 Different textures play with light in different ways as well.
-Smooth textures, like satin or silk, or the subway tiles we mentioned, reflect light and can make a room feel brighter, lighter and softer.
-Modern design utilizes a lot of smooth textures to increase the feel of lightness with clean lines and an open, airy feel.
+Smooth textures, like satin or silk, reflect light and can make a room feel brighter, lighter, and softer.
+The modern design uses a lot of smooth textures to increase the feeling of lightness with clean lines and an open, airy feel.
 Rustic or natural design plays off a lot of light-absorbing materials, like wood, stone, and deep-textured fabrics.
-Luxurious styles often mix the two – light-absorbing velvet paired with shiny, metallic materials make up this look.
+Luxurious styles often mix the two textures, like light-absorbing velvet paired with shiny, metallic materials that make up this look.

 If you want to learn more about how lighting can affect your mood in a room, read our full blog on the topic.